DIY Wedding Flowers for the Budget-Savvy Bride

 One of the biggest budget-busters around is flowers.
 Fresh flowers can be expensive, especially if they aren’t local to your area or out of season.
 Although you can save some money by purchasing and arranging the flowers yourself, you’d have to do that the day before or day-of the wedding — which would be uber-stressful, in my opinion.

-Below I’ve rounded up a few DIY wedding flowers that we’ve featured on The Budget Savvy Bride, all of these projects cost less than $5 per item/centerpiece:
+Below I’ve rounded up a few DIY wedding floral arrangements that we’ve featured on The Budget Savvy Bride, all of these projects cost less than $5 per item/centerpiece:

 You can make dozens of these folded cardstock flowers with a simple pack of scrapbook paper, some wire, and floral tape!
 Make enough for your centerpieces for your entire reception for around $20.